Welcome to Year 2 - Squirrels!

 Term 1 - Healthy eating

-Welcome to Squirrel class 2019-2020.
+Welcome to Squirrel Class 2020-2021.
+We are so pleased to be back at school and cannot wait to start learning together again.
 In Term 1, Squirrels class will be learning about how to keep ourselves healthy.
 We will look at exercise, healthy eating and hygiene.
-We will be using the cookery corner a lot over the term and in Art will be learning about Archimboldo.
+We will be using the cookery corner a lot over the term and in Art will be learning about the famous artist: Archimboldo.

-PE will be on Tuesday and Thursday – please remember that earrings have to be removed for PE.
+PE will be taught on Wednesdays – please remember that earrings have to be removed for PE.
 Please ensure that their entire PE kit is named, including shoes.

-Also remember to bring in a water bottle every day - even in the winter!
+We are unable to provide cups so it is vital that children have their own water bottles - even in the winter!
 Being well hydrated helps us to concentrate and learn.

-Homework is set on a Monday and due in on Friday of that week.
+Homework is set on Fridays and due in on the following Wednesday, this is usually on Purple Mash.
 Please help your child to complete their homework and ensure it is in on time.
-If you have any questions about homework please speak to me after school or write a note in your child's contact book.
+If you have any questions about homework please contact me via Class Dojo.
 If you have helped a lot with your child's homework or think they are unsure about the task please feel free to write a comment on the homework itself.

-Children will recieve spellings on Monday which are tested on Friday.
-These follow spelling patterns and are learnt throughout the week at school.
+Children will also receive spellings on Friday which are tested on the following Friday.
+These follow spelling patterns or phonic sounds and are learnt throughout the week at school.
 These spelling patterns will help the children to spell new and unknown words.
 Practising these words at home will really help your child to do well with their English writing at school.
 Please make sure the yellow spelling book is back in school for Friday ready for the next weeks spellings.

 Other useful websites: